 If your horse has a leg problem such as a splint, bowed tendon, or suspensory ligament injury your veterinarian may suggest that you cold hose the area.
 Cold hosing, a simple form of hydrotherapy, isn't difficult.
 The only challenge might be keeping your horse still, especially if stall rest has also been suggested.
 Here is why cold hosing is done, what it does and how to go about it.

-What Cold Hosing Does & When It's Used
+What Cold Hosing Does and When It's Used

 Cold hosing is felt to draw the heat out of the tissues, reduce excess blood flow, reduce swelling and bleeding, and temporarily relieve pain.
 Because the running water is gently massaging the area at a constant temperature, it won't be warmed up by the body as cold or ice packs would.

 Straight out of the well, the water on our hobby farm was 52 degrees F or 13 degrees C, cold enough to make you gasp when the swimming pool was first filled.
 That's well below a horse's body temperature too.
 So the area you are cold hosing will be consistently cooled at that (or a similar temperature) for the duration of the procedure.